01 of 06

 Other standards are more a matter of preference than necessity.
 Even the largest HO scale trains will negotiate a 24-inch radius curve.
 These trains would look much better on a larger radius, however.
 You may decide that you want to maintain at least a 30-inch or 48-inch minimum radius.
 If you do, it will greatly impact the track design you create.

 Ultimately these higher standards give you more opportunity to compromise.
 Perhaps you can live with a 46-inch curve in just this one corner, or hide a tighter curve in a tunnel.
 Just make sure you can be happy with whatever compromises you choose and don't sacrifice quality for quantity.Continue to 5 of 6 below.

 05 of 06

-No matter what scale you choose, what railroad you model, or how large your railroad may be, there are certain design tips that will never steer you wrong.
+No matter what scale you choose, what railroad you model, or how large your railroad may be, certain design tips will never steer you wrong.

 Access: If you can’t reach it, you can’t maintain it.
 It is always a good idea to keep track within arm’s reach.
 This can have an impact on the size and shape or your layout.
 Access also includes tunnels and other long stretches of hidden track, and other important things like switch machines, electrical components, and operating accessories.

 If you do have the option of filling an entire room with trains, remember to leave enough room for you and your guests to move around as well.
 Aisle width is as important as platform width.
 Around-the-walls designs or moveable/removable benchwork sections can make layout access much easier and provide more interesting operating designs.

 Keep it simple: The “spaghetti bowl” effect, or simply packing as much track onto a platform as possible often proves the adage, “Less is more.”
 Real trains rarely pass through the same scene repeatedly.
 A looping layout plan may add a longer run, but it detracts from the appearance that the train is actually going somewhere.